nikosvlachogiannakis/Personal-Notes/Presentations/notes.md

 <pre><code class="language-bash" data-trim>
 git status
 </code></pre>

-With this command we can see all changed files which are
+With this command, we can see all changed files which are <span style="color:red">red</span>.
-<span style="color:red">red</span>.

 So, we use:
 <pre><code class="language-bash" data-trim>
-git add (all files on red separated by comma)
+git add (all files on red separated by space)
 </code></pre>

-<span style="color:skyblue">OR</span>
+<span style="color:red">OR</span>

 <pre><code class="language-bash" data-trim>
 git add .
 </code></pre>

 Then:
 <pre><code class="language-bash" data-trim>
 git commit -m "This is a message explaining what changes we made"
 </code></pre>

 Finally:
 <pre><code class="language-bash" data-trim>
 git push
 </code></pre>

-Now, all the changes you made are uploaded in your repository on Github!
+Now, all the changes you made are uploaded in your repository on GitHub!

 --